Skip to content

 • specifyOtherOption is an extra option row.
 When the user selects it, the renderer enters a custom-entry state and provides customOptionForm.

 • customOptionForm is present only while custom entry is active.
-Render it near the options list or in place of it; use its submit and cancel actions to finish or return to the list.
+Render it near the options list or in place of it.
+Use onSubmit to commit and onCancel to return to the list; respect canSubmit when rendering submit controls.

 • isLoading can be true while options fetch.
 The renderer may also render OptionsLoading in the question scaffold; handle both without duplicating spinners.